calvincheng/qzlt/README.md

 ```
 and follow the prompts to give your set a title and a description.

-You can that the newly created set exists by listing all sets via
+You can see that the newly created set exists by listing all sets via
 ```
 > quiz sets list
 TITLE               DESCRIPTION